ToolVQA: A Dataset for Multi-step Reasoning VQA with External Tools

 Abstract

 Integrating external tools into Large Foundation Models (LFMs) has emerged as a promising approach to enhance their problem-solving capabilities.
 While existing studies have demonstrated strong performance in tool-augmented Visual Question Answering (VQA), recent benchmarks reveal significant gaps in real-world tool-use proficiency, particularly in functionally diverse multimodal settings requiring multi-step reasoning.
-In this work, we introduce ToolVQA, a large-scale multimodal dataset comprising 23K instances, designed to bridge this gap.
+In this work, we introduce ToolVQA, a large-scale multimodal dataset comprising 23K samples, designed to bridge this gap.
 Unlike previous datasets that rely on synthetic scenarios and simplified queries, ToolVQA features real-world visual contexts and challenging implicit multi-step reasoning tasks, better aligning with real user interactions.
-To construct this dataset, we propose ToolEngine, a novel data generation pipeline that employs Depth-First Search (DFS) with a dynamic in-context example matching mechanism to simulate human-like tool-use reasoning.
-ToolVQA encompasses 10 multimodal tools across 7 diverse task domains, with an average inference length of 2.78 reasoning steps per instance.
-The LLaVA-7B model fine-tuned on ToolVQA not only achieves impressive performance on the ToolVQA test set, but also surpasses the large closed-source model GPT-3.5-turbo on various out-of-distribution (OOD) datasets, showing strong generalizability in real-world tool-use scenarios.
+To construct this dataset, we propose ToolEngine, a novel data generation pipeline that employs image-guided Depth-First Search (DFS) with a Longest Common Subsequence (LCS)-based example matching mechanism to simulate human-like tool-use reasoning.
+ToolVQA encompasses 10 multimodal tools across 7 diverse domains, with an average inference length of 2.78 reasoning steps per sample.
+The LLaVA-7B model fine-tuned on ToolVQA not only achieves impressive performance on the ToolVQA test set, but also surpasses the large closed-source model GPT-3.5-turbo on five out-of-distribution (OOD) datasets, showing strong generalizability in real-world tool-use scenarios.

 MY ALT TEXT